timetoady/byTheBootstraps/README.md

 Use the jsDelivr CDN imports into your project
  (Links to an external site.)
 (Links to an external site.)

-Turn your assignment in by creating your GIthub repo and submit URL to your project, as well as URL to your selected design inspiration site.
+Turn your assignment in by creating your GitHub repo and submit URL to your project, as well as URL to your selected design inspiration site.